carlostxm/carto-app/README.md

 | layerOrder      | string []                      | Layers rendering order where the first position is the layer rendered on top                          |
 | layerCounter    | number                         | Count of the layers created used to create a basic UUID generation function                           |

 `datasets`, `layers`, and `layerVisConfigs` has been modeled as an object indexed by a dataset or layer `id`.
-The other options analyzed are using an `Array` or a `Map`.
-Finally, it has been chosen to use a plain object because is serializable and optimizes the read/remove operations. `Map` was discarded because in case of implementing persistence, it makes harder the serialization in the local storage or an external service.
+The other options analyzed were using an `Array` or a `Map`.
+Finally, data is stored in plain objects because is serializable and optimizes the read/remove operations. `Map` was discarded because in case of implementing persistence, it makes harder the serialization in the local storage or an external service.

-## State Management
+### State Management

-There are state dependencies between components that makes needed a global state management solution.
+There are state dependencies between components that make necesssary a global state management solution.

-This application uses **React Context** because the overhead added by the **Redux** boilerplate is too much for this small application.
+This application uses **React Context** because the overhead added by the **Redux** boilerplate is too much for a small application.
 The tradeoff is the performance penalty added by **React Context**, although is not appreciated in this application, it should be considered for enterprise-grade applications where **Redux** is more suitable.

-Although **React Context** is used, the architecture has been defined similarly to the **Redux** architecture, using `actions` and `reducers`, which would simplify the migration in the unlikely hypothetic case that this application is migrated in the future.
+Although **React Context** is used, the architecture has been defined similarly to the **Redux** architecture, using `actions` and `reducers`, which would simplify the migration in the case that is required.

-### useMapLayers
+#### useMapLayers

 The current `state` and `action`'s dispatcher are accessible by a dedicated hook called `useMapLayers`.

-### Reducer
+#### Reducer

 All the state management logic in the `mapLayersReducer` allows being reused by the different components, having specialized rendering components.

-### Actions
+#### Actions

 All state changes are driven by actions that are thrown from the components.
 Action types are defined in the `actions/actionTypes.ts` file.

-## Asynchronous requests
+## Asynchronous Requests

 `axios` is used to request data to the API as is reduces the boilerplate code compared to the native `window.fetch`.
 Not implemented for this example but to considered in a real application is the use of `axios` source tokens to cancel on-going requests.